genesiscommunitysuccess/docs/docs/euc-replace/generate-the-reference-app.md

 sidebar_label: Generate the reference app

 ---
-The first task is to generate a reference application from the exising RDBMS of reference data.
+The first task is to generate a reference application from the existing RDBMS of reference data.

 Before you start.
 You need the genesis server platform installed in a server/local vm/wsl/cloud instance (genesis and auth).